ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Subject:

 : This term has the same definition as in RFC8392.
-Issuer's use `sub` to identify the entity about which they are making signed statements.
-Transparency services use `sub` to identify the entity about which they are issuing a receipt.
+Issuer's use `sub` to identify the entity about which they are making Signed Statements.
+Transparency Services use `sub` to identify the entity about which they are issuing a Receipt.

 Transparency Service: